This article is one in a series that aims to understand the basic SEO technical foundations to optimize your blog.

 When someone goes to your home page, this information is displayed in a search result or snippet.
-But for search results on these other search engines, there aren’t Google’s keyword guidelines included with your development.
+But there aren’t Google’s keyword guidelines included with your development for search results on these other search engines.
 This is why many bloggers do weird things to boost their organic search engine ranking (like combining a personal brand blog with a couple of competitor websites).

 What is Technical SEO?

-Technical SEO refers to enhancing the technical elements of a website in order to improve the ranking of its pages in search engines.
+Technical SEO refers to enhancing the technical elements to improve the ranking of its pages in search engines.